SystemsApproach/ops/monitor.rst

 but is also able to issue corrective control directives.
-For the purpose of this chapter, we give examples of the first two (alerts and dashboards), and declare the latter two (analytics and close-loop control) as out-of-scope (but likely running as applications that consume the telemetry data outlined in the sections that follow).
+For the purpose of this chapter, we give examples of the first two (alerts and dashboards), and declare the latter two (analytics and close-loop control) as out of scope (but likely running as applications that consume the telemetry data outlined in the sections that follow).

 Third, when viewed from the perspective of lifecycle management,